 - Matte Setting Powder

-- Apply a rice-sized blob of a vitamin C-based eye cream to each eye.
+Step 1: Apply a rice-sized blob of a vitamin C-based eye cream to each eye.
 Not only will this help to brighten dark circles over time, it will also provide a good base for your makeup.
+If you don’t have a vitamin C-based eye cream, you can also use a vitamin-C tonic.

-- Next, dab on a color correcting cream using a concealer brush, a small buffing brush or your ring finger.
+Step 2: Next, dab on a color correcting cream using a concealer brush, a small buffing brush or your ring finger.
 Don’t overload your under-eye skin with correcting cream, as a small amount will make a difference.
+If you don’t have very dark circles, you don’t need to use a color correcting cream.
+Instead, apply an eye cream to ensure that your undereye area is nourished and hydrated.

-- Wait two minutes for the correcting cream to dry slightly, then apply your favorite concealer over the top.
+Step 3: Wait two minutes for the correcting cream to dry slightly, then apply your favorite concealer over the top.
+If you didn’t use color correcting cream in step 2, you may apply the concealer directly under your eyes.

 Additional Tips For Using Makeup on Sunken Eyes